pomdtr/smallweb-codespace/.github/README.md

 1. Store the private key in a codespace secret named `SSH_PRIVATE_KEY`
 1. Add the public key to the `authorized_keys` file on the server
 1. Update the `.devcontainer/ssh_config` file with the server's details
-1. Run the `Create Mutage
+1. Run the `Create Sync` command to sync the workspace with the server